 Living south of the Trinity River has never been so great.
-Just ask the droves of Dallasites that are moving to the hot and trendy neighborhoods of Oak Cliff.
+Just ask the droves of Dallasites that are moving to the hot and trendy neighborhoods of North Oak Cliff.
 Teeming with architectural variety and community spirit, this area is home to more than 147,000 people with an average household income of $40,000.

-Many people move to Oak Cliff because you can get more for your money in this up-and-coming area.
+Many people move to North Oak Cliff because you can get more for your money in this up-and-coming area.
 In fact, renovated homes in close proximity to the Bishop Arts District are snatched up as quick as a wink!
-That’s a 180 degree change from just 20 years ago, when Oak Cliff was viewed as a dangerous part of town that you don’t risk visiting in the evening hours.
+That’s a 180 degree change from just 20 years ago, when all of Oak Cliff was viewed as a dangerous part of town that you don’t risk visiting in the evening hours.

 “I simply love life as a ‘Cliff Dweller,’” said Dave Perry-Miller agent Brian Davis.
 “I was introduced to the area as an undergraduate at SMU while working as a City Council intern.
 Eventually, I moved south of the river and have now been here almost a decade.
 Aside from the most beautiful topography in the Metroplex, what sets Oak Cliff apart is its unbelievable sense of community.”

-Most people who move to Oak Cliff become adamant boosters of the area.
+Most people who move to North Oak Cliff become adamant boosters of the area.
 The 43-square-mile area is an urban culture hub, spawning art house cinemas, artisan boutiques, and small businesses faster than the city of Dallas can write permits.
 It’s also home to activists such as Jason Roberts, founder of the Oak Cliff Transit Authority and the Better Block Project, as well as historic preservation societies like the Old Oak Cliff Conservation League and the Oak Cliff Society of Fine Arts.

 “We consistently open and support the best new dining options in Dallas, we care about saving our historic structures, and we do cool things inside them to ensure that they stick around ( i.e. The Texas Theatre, The Kessler Theater, The Belmont Hotel), we embrace our diversity (Jefferson Boulevard is as close as you can get to being in Mexico while staying in Dallas), and we involve ourselves in the political process to make sure City Hall recognizes our strengths and our potential,” Davis added. ”Add to that the rich history of the area (Bonnie and Clyde, Lee Harvey Oswald, many of the city’s civic leaders …) and what you get is a wealth of diverse backgrounds and approaches to life, with the common thread being a strong desire to improve daily life by making it more interesting.”